UjjTiw/anime_reccomender/README.md

 ## Project Structure

+- `artifact/`: Folder containing the data.
-- `app/main.py`: FastAPI application that serves recommendations and provides an API endpoint.
+- `app.py`: FastAPI application that serves recommendations.
-- `app/templates/index.html`: Frontend HTML template.
-- `app/static/`: Directory for static files such as CSS and JavaScript.
-- `train_model.py`: Script to train the recommendation model and save it.
+- `train.py`: Script to train the recommendation model and save it.
 - `requirements.txt`: List of project dependencies.

 ## Dependencies